toshokan/ruby-bspwm-bar-script/README.md

 # ruby-bspwm-bar-script
 A complete and easily extendable bspwm / lemonboy bar panel script.
-Ported to Ruby for speed, efficiency, and readability.
+Written in Ruby for speed, efficiency, and readability.

 This panel script supports multiple monitors and prints volume, battery, network throughput, and time information.